 Note 1.
-Basis of Presentation and General Information:
+General Information:

 The accompanying consolidated financial statements include the accounts of Eagle Bulk Shipping Inc. and its wholly-owned subsidiaries (collectively, the "Company", "we" or "our").
 The Company is engaged in the ocean transportation of dry bulk cargoes worldwide through the ownership, charter and operation of dry bulk vessels.
 The Company's fleet is comprised of Supramax and Handymax bulk carriers and the Company operates its business in one business segment.